sweepai-dev/fern-typescript/README.md

 ## Generating TypeScript

-This compiler is used via the [Fern CLI](https://github.com/fern-api/fern), by defining one of the aforementioned TypeScript artifacts as a generator:
+This generator is used via the [Fern CLI](https://github.com/fern-api/fern), by defining one of the aforementioned TypeScript artifacts as a generator:

 ```yml
 - name: fernapi/fern-typescript-node-sdk